 So, the weekend.
 Um, what did we do?
 It feels like a long time ago.
 I’m going to have to scrape up my memory first.
 Mind you, I have a really crappy short-term memory.
 So crappy that sometimes I go to the kitchen to pick up something and when I’m in the kitchen, which is only like three footsteps away, I’ve already forgotten what I’m supposed to pick up.

 Okay.
 The weekend.
 Weekend starts Friday night, right?
 Well, we got tonnes of snow on Friday so we didn’t really do much Friday night.
 We did make it to a thrift store and then to a nearby game store (J&J Cards and Collectibles on Weber Street, if you live in Waterloo, is the best place to buy board games — lowest price ever!) to buy Blokus Duo before getting ourselves some ice cream.
 Yes, we actually had ice cream after a heavy snowfall.
 Who said you’re not supposed to have ice cream when the temperature is below freezing?
 And we got the ice cream from McDonald’s no less.
 So bad.
 Spent the rest of the night playing Blokus Duo.
-Well, at least until Troy got tired of winning and decided to play a video game instead.
+Well, at least until Troy got tired of winning and decided to play a video game instead, with the help of a OW boost service online.

 Saturday, after winning a camera and a lens on eBay, Troy and I and our friend Joe headed out to Toronto for a turkey dinner at SMooSH and Loba‘s.
 I thought I liked big cities but now I realised that I don’t really.
 At least I can’t say that I’m a big fan of Toronto.
 First of all, the highway signings in Toronto are not very visitor-friendly.
 If you’re not a Toronto resident, you’re just bound to miss your exits.
 In addition, some intersections have no street signs and sometimes you just have no idea where the hell you are.
 Troy always gets pissed while driving in and around Toronto and I don’t blame him, though his pissiness (is that a word?) always rubs off on me and that’s not very cool.
 But the drive to Toronto this time was totally worth it.
 The food, especially the turkey, was so good.
 Like, very, very good.
 And the hosts and the other guests were entertaining.
 We even got to bring home some turkey leftover, so it’s turkey fried rice for me for lunch and deep-fried turkey soup with vermicelli for us for supper today.
 Yum!